 This is the most important variable for most families, and it's worth being direct about it.

-ISJ is in Pondok Indah - the heart of South Jakarta's expat cluster.
+ISJ is in Pondok Indah, the heart of South Jakarta's expat cluster.
 If you live in Pondok Indah itself, the school is minutes away.
-If you're in Kemang, Cipete, or Cilandak, it's 10-20 minutes.
+If you're in Kemang, Cipete, or Cilandak, it's 10 to 20 minutes.
 This is an easy commute by Jakarta standards.

-BSJ is in Bintaro - administratively part of South Tangerang, outside the Jakarta city boundary.
-In traffic-free conditions, Bintaro is about 30-35 minutes from Pondok Indah.
-During the morning school run, that becomes 50-70 minutes, consistently, every day.
+BSJ is in Bintaro, administratively part of South Tangerang, outside the Jakarta city boundary.
+In traffic-free conditions, Bintaro is about 30 to 35 minutes from Pondok Indah.
+During the morning school run, that becomes 50 to 70 minutes, consistently, every day.
 For families in Kemang or Cipete, it's similar.

-For families who live in Bintaro - and many do, specifically because of BSJ - this is a non-issue.
+For families who live in Bintaro, and many do, specifically because of BSJ, this is a non-issue.
 But for families in central South Jakarta weighing up the two schools, the Bintaro commute is a genuine and daily friction that compounds over time.
-See our guide to Jakarta school commutes for the detail, and use the commute time calculator.

 Age Range and the Secondary Question